 With a visit to Brauerei Eichhof, you’ll have the chance to take a guided tour to see exactly how their famous beer is made and then have the chance to sample it all!

-If you’re looking for luxury accommodation, there’s no better option than booking the Penthouse in the Art Deco Hotel Montana.
+If you’re looking for luxury accommodation, while in Lucerne, Switzerland, there’s no better option than booking the Penthouse in the Art Deco Hotel Montana.